-Fuel fabrication facilities convert enriched UF6 into fuel for nuclear reactors.
-Fabrication also can involve mixed oxide (MOX) fuel, which is a combination of uranium and plutonium components.
+Fuel fabrication facilities convert enriched uranium into fuel for nuclear reactors.
+Fabrication also can involve mixed oxide (MOX) fuel, which is a combination of uranium and plutonium.
 NRC regulates several different types of nuclear fuel fabrication operations.

 On this page:

-See Location of Major Fuel Cycle Facilities for a list of these facilities licensed by NRC.
+See Locations of Fuel Cycle Facilities for a list of fuel cycle facilities licensed by NRC.

-Fuel fabrication for light (regular) water power reactors (LWR) typically begins with receipt of low-enriched uranium (LEU) hexafluoride (UF6) from an enrichment plant.
-The UF6, in solid form in containers, is heated to gaseous form, and the UF6 gas is chemically processed to form LEU uranium dioxide (UO2) powder.
+Fuel fabrication for light water reactors (LWR) (regular commercial power reactors) typically begins with the receipt of low-enriched uranium, in the chemical form of uranium hexafluoride (UF6), from an enrichment plant.
+The UF6, in solid form in containers, is heated to gaseous form, and then the UF6 gas is chemically processed to form uranium dioxide (UO2) powder.
 This powder is then pressed into pellets, sintered into ceramic form, loaded into Zircaloy tubes, and constructed into fuel assemblies.
-Depending on the type of light water reactor, a fuel assembly may contain up to 264 fuel rods and have dimensions of 5 to 9 inches square by about 12 feet long.
+Depending on the type of light water reactor—whether it's a boiling-water reactor or a pressurized-water reactor—a fuel assembly may contain up to 264 fuel rods and have dimensions of 5 to 9 inches square by about 12 to 14 feet long.

 Typical Light Water Reactor Fuel Fabrication Facility